 Its neck is of medium length, solid and curved at the top.
 Her body is strong and muscular.
 Her backline is well horizontal and her chest is wide and deep.
 His kidney is strong and rising slightly backward.
 Its tail is straight and naturally does not exceed 10 cm.
 Its members are upright and powerful.
 Its feet are oval and compact.

 The head of the miniature Australian Shepherd is well drawn, proportional to the body and strong.
 The upper part of the skull is flat or slightly rounded.
 Its length is equal to that of the muzzle, which is rounded at its tip.
 Its eyes, very expressive, are almond shaped and of moderate size.
 They are neither protruding nor sinking.
 Pupils are dark.
-This breed admits a significant variation of eye colors regardless of the color of the coat (e.g.: brown, blue, amber, green, minnow or any variation / combination of these colors, speckles and marbling including).
+This breed has a significant variation of eye colors regardless of the color of the coat (e.g.: brown, blue, amber, green, minnow or any variation / combination of these colors, speckles and marbling including).
 Its ears are placed high, triangular and rounded at the end, of medium size, they can be erect or pendulous.

 The colors of dresses recognized in this breed are merle blue, merle Red, solid red and solid black, all with or without white spots and light.
 The hair is of medium length except on the head, the outer face of the ears, the front of the anterior limbs and under the hocks where it is shorter.
 The hind limbs are fringed, The Mane and the crop moderately provided.
 It is a hair that resists to water, straight or slightly wavy with an undercoat.